dallinforsyth/fitness-frontend/README.md

 - PostgreSQL: Relational database management system for data storage.
 - CSS and SASS: Styling and design of user interface.
 - Git: Version control system for tracking changes and collaborating with a team.
+- Join table used when setting up database.

 ## Installation and Usage

-1. Clone the repository: `git clone https://github.com/your-username/fitness-application.git`
+1. Clone the repository: `git clone https://github.com/your-username/fitness-frontend.git`
-2. Navigate to the project directory: `cd fitness-application`
+2. Navigate to the project directory: `cd fitness-frontend`
 3. Install dependencies: `npm install` (for the React frontend) and `bundle install` (for the Rails backend).
 4. Set up the database: `rails db:create`, `rails db:migrate`, `rails db:seed`.
 5. Start the application: `npm start` (for the React frontend) and `rails server` (for the Rails backend).